SABS-R3/scientific-computing/hugo_site/content/unit_4_optimisation/02-line-search-methods.md

 |\nabla f(a_k + \alpha_k p_k)^T p_k| \ge c_2 |\nabla f(a_k)^T p_k|,
 $$

-The Goldstein conditions are similar in spirit to the Wolfe condtitions, and are formed from the two inequalities
+The Goldstein conditions are similar in spirit to the Wolfe conditions, and are formed from the two inequalities

 $$